lux-sp4rk/bloodwork-vn/docs/manuscript.md

 Feeling better, she made her way to her room, pausing at Tommy’s doorway.
 He looked so small and fragile under the blankets.
 Rachel lingered for a moment, her chest tightening.
 She missed her late husband, Captain Branson…Ethan, every day.
 He had been shorter than her, not by much - she thought of herself as on the short side of tall, but he had carried himself with a commanding presence that filled every room.

-She still loved to say “Captain Branson”, letting it linger on her lips like it was a kiss.
+She still loved to say “Captain Branson”, letting it linger on her lips like a kiss.

 He hadn’t died in battle, like so many assumed – an assumption she quietly encouraged – but in a drunken accident at last year’s Thanksgiving dinner.
 On a dare, he’d climbed out a second-story window, boasting about his mountain goat reflexes.
 One wrong step, and he was gone.
 Rachel could still hear his voice sometimes, teasing her: “I must’ve been a mountain goat in a past life!”
 The memory brought a bitter smile to her lips.